radical-cybertools/radical.entk/docs/introduction.rst

 the direct interactions with the various software and hardware layers of the CIs, including the heterogeneity amongst various CIs.

+More details about how EnTK is designed and implemented can be found :ref:`here <entk>`.

 .. _dependency:

 Dependencies